-Example 2-74 Creating a Standby Database with the Same Directory Structure
+Example 2-80 Creating a Standby Database with the Same Directory Structure

 Assume that you want to use RMAN backups to create a standby database on a remote host with the same directory structure as the source host.
-The source database is called prod1 and will be the primary database in the Data Guard environment.
+The source database is called prod1 and is the primary database in the Data Guard environment.

 First, start the RMAN client, CONNECT to the source database prod1 as TARGET, and connect to the auxiliary instance.
-You can then CONFIGURE the default device type to sbt for a standby database with the DB\UNIQUE\NAME of standby1:
+You can then CONFIGURE the default device type to sbt for a standby database with the DB_UNIQUE_NAME of standby1: